fairhopeweb/xero-sweet-git/README.md

 - Create a cbackup of your ~/.config folders
 - Download and install necessary packages if needed...
 - Override your settings and files with this rice's.
-- Install and apply my XeroNord Grub theme.
+- Install and apply New Grub theme.
 - Reboot system to get everything loaded...

 # F.A.Q